 Glenn Simpson believes that the Trump Organization became involved in money laundering in the integration phase after illicit funds have been layered.

 Here’s why.
 Once you own the property, you can rent it out.
 A shell company buys a property.
-The shell company can go to a bank and show that it owns property.
+The shell company can go to a bank and show that it holds the property.
 The bank is happy to open an account for the shell company.
 Any rental fees can then be deposited in this bank account.

 Therefore, any of the money that you make from rentals can go directly into the financial system – no questions asked.
 You can also hold onto that real estate and eventually sell it.
 Markets such as New York and London have been especially attractive to money launderers because rentals are profitable and these two markets have been booming over the last 30 years.
 A money launderer would probably describe this as a win-win scenario.